wvanderp/notes/Travel/Japan/Tours/G Adventures - Japan Family Journey From Ancient to Modern Times.md

 Get around underground via public transit.

 ### Meiji Shrine (Meiji Jingū) Visit
-Visit this shrine dedicated to the 123rd emperor of Japan, [[Emperor Meiji]] and his wife.
+Visit this shrine dedicated to the 123rd emperor of Japan, Emperor Meiji and his wife.
 The shrine is a great place to escape the bustle of the city and wander the grounds along the wide walking paths.

 ### Harajuku Visit
-The [[Harajuku]] district is known as the center of Japanese youth culture and fashion.
+The [[Harajuku district]] is known as the center of Japanese youth culture and fashion.
 Here, find dozens of shopping and dining options including independent boutiques and larger international luxury stores.

 ### Your Family Journeys Moment: Traditional Taiko Drumming Class
 Take part in a Taiko drumming class facilitated by a professional Wadaiko drummer.
 Learn how Wadaiko is made, the history of Taiko, how to stand (posture), kamae instruction (the stance), and how to hold the drumsticks.
 Learn and practice three different styles and then perform together as a group.

 ### Asakusa Walk
 Discover this historic entertainment district on a guided orientation tour of the area with your CEO.
-Take in one of Tokyo's iconic sites with a stop at [[Sensoji]] temple.
+Take in one of Tokyo's iconic sites with a stop at [[Sensoji temple]].

 ### Accommodation
 **Hotel Villa Fontaine Shiodome (or similar)**